InScight-Magazine/Content/Issue6/subfiles/igem.typ

 The  project idea grew from a fascination with the concept of the tumor microbiota, how bacteria can naturally colonize tumors and potentially be reprogrammed to fight cancer. *The team was excited by the possibility of using genetically engineered bacteria as living therapeutics within the tumor microenvironment*.

 #img(path: "/images/igem1.jpg", caption: "IISER KOLKATA iGEM Team.
 From Ground Left : Iishaan Pyne , Asmi Mhatre , Anjali Mishra, Gautam Menon, Deepanshu.
-Top left : Sattwik Pradhan , S Nandita, Albin Ajesh, Shana Shuvra, Sagnik Jana, Amrik Das.", position: bottom, width: 100%, portrait: true)
+Top left : Sattwik Pradhan , S Nandita, Albin Ajesh, Shankha Shuvra Chattopadhyay, Sagnik Jana, Amrik Das.", position: bottom, width: 100%, portrait: true)

 == Targeting Regulatory T Cells